 Customers with residential small generator equipment that are not connected to a power grid are not required to apply to BGE for approval to interconnect.
 Similarly, customers with back-up generators used during outages only (for 100 milliseconds or less) do not need to apply.

-These regulations ensure that anyone that wants to install generators up to 10,000 kW have a consistent way of applying to BGE for interconnection using standard applications.
+These regulations ensure who anyone that wants to install generators has a consistent way of applying to BGE for interconnection using standard applications.

 Maryland Standard Small Generator Interconnection Rule